Skip to content

 5. Start Your Seeds

-• Use seed trays: Fill trays with high-quality seed-starting mix to provide consistent moisture and nutrients.
+• Use trays and quality mix: Fill trays with high-quality seed-starting mix to provide consistent moisture and nutrients.
 This ensures optimal conditions for germination and early growth, giving your seeds the best possible start.

 • Provide warmth: Seeds thrive in warm environments.
 Place trays in sunny indoor spots, use a heat mat, or utilize the natural warmth of your greenhouse to maintain the ideal temperature for germination.